ht2390/Final-Project-STRATEGY-EVALUATION/README.md

 ![image](https://github.com/ht2390/Final-Project-STRATEGY-EVALUATION/blob/main/example_code/exp1_out_sample.png)

 ## Suggested programming structure
 This project includes around 4-5 different function files.
-It is good to have a simple architecture plan, so that you can divide the project into small functions and conquer them separately.
+It is good to have a simple architecture plan so that you can divide the project into small functions and conquer them separately.
 Here is the architecture I used to complete the task.
 Hope it brings you some inspiration.

 - **testproject.py**: A simple empty main function to call the **in-sample-comparison** function and **out-sample-comparison** function
-- **experiment1.py**: It calls three strategy learners to do the trainings and pridictions.
-Then feed the dataframe into **marketsimcode.py** to get daily portfolio value.
+- **experiment1.py**: It calls three strategy learners to do the training and predictions.
+Then feed the data frame into **marketsimcode.py** to get daily portfolio value.
 And then plot three portfolio curves and do some statistics calculations.
-- **ManualStrategy.py**: The class file that defines manual trading rules and predit trading operations by **indicators**.
+- **ManualStrategy.py**: The class file that defines manual trading rules and predicts trading operations by **indicators**.
-- **StrategyLearner.py**: The class file that do the trading and predictions based on manchine learning model(Random Forest in my case)
+- **StrategyLearner.py**: The class file that does the trading and predictions based on the machine learning model(Random Forest in my case)
 - **indicators.py**: A file include all the functions to calculate different indicators.
-- **marketsimcode.py**: A file that include one function: to take the trading orders as input and output the daily portfolio value.
+- **marketsimcode.py**: A file that includes one function: to take the trading orders as input and output the daily portfolio value.